neurodata/neurodata.io/content/about/agreements.md

 #### Weekly Sub-Group Meetings

-We agree that every week, each person will meet in person (or via Zoom when campus is closed) for at least 30 minutes.
+We agree that every week, each sub-group will meet in person (or via Zoom when campus is closed) for at least 30 minutes.
 The goals are:

 - document past week's progress towards weekly, and quarterly  goals (such as papers, grants, conference presentations)
 - get feedback/mentorship from brilliant team of collaborators
 - make plan for next week

-- anyone who is a co-author on the person's paper is also encouraged to attend and provides valuable/substantive feedback/effort/progress towards the goals
+Every team member is expected to attend one of these a week.

 To facilitate achieving & documenting these goals, we each agree to the following for each meeting:

-- Work 30-40 hrs on these goals, leaving time for other interesting stuff as it comes up.
+- Work 40 hrs on these goals, leaving time for other interesting stuff as it comes up.
 - Arrive on time
 - Generate >1 slides (deposited in the appropriate subgroup's folder [here](https://drive.google.com/drive/folders/0By_9m7n8XhYKYlRUcDdoeVpjdTA?usp=sharing)) including the following info:
 	- Your name